*This post contains affiliate links.

 BEFORE YOU GO…

 Thanks for going to the movies with me!
 What did you watch this year?
-Do you completely agree or disagree with any of these?
 I’d love to hear from you—especially if there’s any you recommend that I may have missed.
-Comment below!
+I have a group just for us to share our favorite books, movies and music and YOU’RE INVITED!
+Click here to join.